 In this HelloFresh story ad, a human voice is heard listing off the benefits of the meal-delivery service in an honest and human way.

-The quality of the video is less than what we would expect from a well-known company like HelloFresh, but it adds to the honest nature of the post.
+The ad doesn’t use professional video production that you’d expect from a well-known company like HelloFresh.
+Instead, it showcases the perspective of a customer from her mobile phone, which adds to the honest nature of the post.

 By using social proof, HelloFresh manages to show its audience that its product is legitimate and trustworthy.

 One of the easiest ways to appeal to audience emotion is to connect your product to a well-loved pastime.